matthew-brett/dyneweb/index.rst

 :doc:`manifesto <manifesto>` about teaching as a means to higher quality in science.

-I try to keep my list of :ref:`publications <publications>` up to date.
+I confess that I sometimes blog at http://asterisk.dynevor.org.

-Please let me know if I've missed something off or you need a copy of one of the listed papers.
+You will find a list of my publications :ref:`here <publications>`.
+Please let me know if I've missed something off or you need a copy of one of my papers.

 No doubt you want to know what I look like and how to find me - good news - see :ref:`about-me`.